Jonathan Mannion: Legal matters

 In Mannion v.
 Coors Brewing Co., decided July 21, 2005, Mannion successfully sued Coors Brewing Company and its advertising agency alleging that a Coors billboard reproduced the distinctive elements of Mannion's copyrighted photography of basketball player Kevin Garnett.
 The United States District Court for the Souther District of New York held that Mannion's photograph contained sufficient original expression to be copyrightable and denied summary judgement on the issue of substantial similarity, leaving that factual question for trial.

 In June 2021, Jay-Z filed a federal lawsuit in California against Jonathan Mannion alleging that Mannion was exploiting Jay-Z's likeness by selling prints and licensing images of the rapper without his consent.
 The dispute between Jay-Z and Mannion was later reported to have been resolved or settled in early 2023.

 Interviews and commentary

 Mannion has discussed his career and creative process in multiple interviews and podcasts, including a feature on XXL’s Inside Track podcast where he reflected on making rap album covers and his career in hip-hop photography.
 He has also appeared in video interviews and talks about specific shoots — for example, discussing the creation of the Reasonable Doubt album cover.

 Personal life

-Mannion has two children with partner, Andrea Hill.
+Mannion has one child with fiancé Andrea Hill.
 He maintains an active presence on social media and runs a personal website and shop featuring prints, books, and information about speaking engagements.